 Hot Off the Press

-The Water Authority will begin work in fall 2017 to reline a regional water pipeline, which will extend its service life by 50 to 75 years.
+The Water Authority began work in September 2017 to reline a regional water pipeline, which will extend its service life by 50 to 75 years.
 The pipeline traverses the western portion of San Diego County from the Riverside County border to Sweetwater Reservoir.
 The section of pipeline to be relined extends from Lake Murray in the north to Sweetwater Reservoir in the south.
 It serves the Helix Water District and Sweetwater Authority and traverses portions of Baltimore Drive and Spring Street in La Mesa and the unincorporated communities of Spring Valley and La Presa.
-A total of 4.3 miles of pipeline will be relined and construction impacts to affected properties are anticipated to be less than nine months.
+A total of 4.3 miles of pipeline will be relined.
+Construction completion is scheduled for summer 2018

 About This Project

 The project will rehabilitate approximately 22,800 feet of 66-inch and 69-inch diameter pipe.
 Construction crews will conduct most of the work underground, inside the pipe.
 They will access the pipe by excavating, establishing, and entering the pipeline through 17 access sites, or portals.
 Most construction activities will occur at these access portals, which will be spaced approximately 525 to 2,500 feet apart.
 Existing pipeline access structures will also be rehabilitated as part of the project.
 The portals will be 25-foot-by-60-foot excavated areas.